 8. Pace University

-Other Considerations: Pace University is accredited by the Middle States Association of Colleges and Secondary Schools.
+Other Considerations: Pace University has proven to be a solid choice for students to earn an online program.
+Pace University is accredited by the Middle States Association of Colleges and Secondary Schools.

 7. Central Michigan University